pmvrak/sample-ai-powered-sdlc-patterns-with-aws/deployment/deploy-devsecops-aws-codepipeline/README.md

       - `source` is the Gitlab repo which contains this CDK code for the AWS CodePipeline
       - `source_app_code` is the Gitlab repo where your Application code resides
     - Name for the AWS CodePipeline
-    - Email ID for pipeline related notifications and Bedrock analysis reports
+    - Email ID for pipeline related notifications and Amazon Bedrock analysis reports

       ```typescript
       export const PipelineConfig = {